 March 8, 2017

 Hello, I happened across the Restored Church of God‘s “3 fold false gospel.”
 In doing a little research to check out their beliefs, I linked into your “Exit and Support” site.

 I’m impressed at the sheer volume of information that you are offering in assisting those who “are trapped” in error!

 I have a daughter that has recently become extremely religious, belligerent and condemning towards us her parents.
-Interesting, she was quite careful in keeping secret, the name of the church she is attending, as well as whose teaching the church leaders were adhering to.
-After her moving back into our city, we learned that she very specifically sought out a church that adhered to John MacArthur’s “Lordship salvation” teachings.
+Interestingly, she was quite careful in keeping secret, the name of the church she is attending, as well as whose teaching the church leaders were adhering to.
+After her moving back into our city, we learned that she very specifically sought out a church that adhered to John Macarthur’s “Lordship salvation” teachings.
 I have done quite a bit of online searching on Lordship Salvation and have learned that they seem to employ mind control tactics very similar to those that you are writing about.

-Do you have any information or comments that might help me to better understand our daughter as well as your views on the scriptural validity or heresy of John MacArthur’s teachings. –[name withheld]
+Do you have any information or comments that might help me to better understand our daughter as well as your views on the scriptural validity or heresy of John Macarthur’s teachings. –[name withheld]

 March 14, 2017